gerard-grau/gerard-grau/README.md

-### Hi there, I'm Gerard Grau
+### Hi there 👋 I'm Gerard Grau

-I'm a student in Universitat Politècnica de Catalunya, in both Data Science & Engineering, and Mathematics.
+Microsoft intern pursuing a dual degree in Data Science & Engineering and in Mathematics at UPC Barcelona.

 Here are the projects I've worked on:
 <!--